-A provider who increases their child care rates may request a rate increase form at any time.
+A provider who increases their child care rates may request a rate increase form once per year.
 The following steps are taken when increasing child care rates:

-- 1) The provider must call the Control Center to request an FFN Child Care Enrollment and Agreement Form, DSS Form 3774. - 2) The rate increase form is sent to the child care provider. - 3) The form is completed by the provider and returned to the SC Voucher Control Center.
-Control Center staff updates the information in the SC Voucher Program database. - 4) Once approved, and the SC Voucher Program database is updated, the rate increase will not immediately take effect for a client currently being served by the provider.
-The payment rate will remain the same until the client's eligibility period is re-determined.
+The provider must call the Control Center to request an FFN Child Care Enrollment and Agreement Form, DSS Form 3774.

+The rate increase form is sent to the child care provider.

+The form is completed by the provider and returned to the SC Child Care Scholarship Program Control Center.
+Control Center staff updates the information in the SC Child Care Scholarship Program database.

+Once approved, and the SC Child Care Scholarship Program database is updated, the rate increase will not immediately take effect for a client currently being served by the provider, unless it's the first rate increase to change from the old grouping rates to the new rate structure.
+In the case of a rate increase after the provider is under the new rate structure, the payment rate will remain the same until the client's eligibility period is redetermined.
 If the client continues to select the provider, then the new payment rate will be effective for the client with the date of the new eligibility period.